-- Never leave a burning candle unattended.
-Extinguish candles when leaving a room or before going to sleep.
-Be sure the wick ember is no longer glowing.
+Never leave a burning candle unattended.
+Make sure the candle is completely out and the wick ember is no longer glowing before leaving the room.

 - Candle, container and/or wax can become hot to the touch when in use.
 Please handle with care.